openedx/openedx-aspects/docs/decisions/0001-open-analytics.rst

 Use an existing community system
 --------------------------------
-In the absense of an officially supported analytics system, several organizations have created their own solutions.
+In the absence of an officially supported analytics system, several organizations have created their own solutions.
 At the time of investigation none supported all of the features we are hoping to make available through this system.